Category Archives: World War 2

 Avondale Park is a pleasant but innocuous open space in North Kensington created in 1892 on the site of Adam’s brickfield one of the many light industrial sites in the area in the 19th century.
 Today it combines sports facilities with a play area and formal gardens.
 But beneath it lies a big secret .Landscapers working on the site in 2009 investigating the roots of a large tree discovered a set of extensive underground passages.
 There were several theories of how old the passages were and what purpose they might have served but research by the Parks department in Council Records showed that the passages were an almost forgotten municipal air raid shelter constructed in 1939 and sealed in 1946.

 It seemed odd that a shelter which would have held up to two hundred people could have been forgotten.
 When local people were asked about the shelter many did in fact remembered its existence but almost no-one suspected that it was still there.
 This may be an example of the strange fog of secrecy that existed in the war years.
 Today it is hard to keep secrets.
 Information gets out through news media and over the internet.
 We forget that in the Second World War it was not only public policy to keep secrets but a matter of survival for the general population as well as the government.
-Major local events such as the destruction of Sloane Square station went largely unreported and obituaries for people who died in air raids often said simply that the person had dies suddenly.
+Major local events such as the destruction of Sloane Square station went largely unreported and obituaries for people who died in air raids often said simply that the person had died suddenly.
 Perhaps this habit of secrecy persisted after the war and the existence of the Avondale Park shelter was gradually erased from public consciousness.

 During the exploration of the tunnels I got the chance to go down there myself and take a few photographs.